 Dense with Minerals

-A 3-ounce serving of braised lamb brains has 178 micrograms of copper, or nearly 20 percent of the 900-microgram RDA of the mineral recommended for healthy adults by the Institute of Medicine's Food and Nutrition Board.
+A 3-ounce serving of braised lamb brains has 178 micrograms of copper, or nearly 20 percent of the 900-microgram RDA of the mineral recommended for healthy adults.
 Lamb brains also contain 10.2 micrograms of selenium per serving, which supplies 18.5 percent of an adult's daily requirement.
 Both copper and selenium act as antioxidants that help your immune system function properly and may help prevent heart disease or cancer.
 A serving of lamb brains provides smaller amounts of iron, zinc and potassium.

 - Monterey County Weekly: Brains, Kidneys, Liver and Intestines -- They're Culinary Delicacies All Over the World.
 So Why Don't Americans Get It?